Maruti Jimny vs Force Gurkha Detailed In 18 Images | CarDekho.com

 Front

-Both the Jimny and Gurkha have a similar styling but the Maruti has a more modern look for the grille.
-They both have square-ish front fascia with round headlamps and fog lamps housed in the rugged bumper design.
+Both the Jimny and Gurkha have similar styling, but the Maruti has a more modern look.
+They both have square-ish front ends with round headlamps and fog lamps housed in the rugged bumper design.
 The Gurkha looks more muscular than the Jimny, especially with the air dam, skid plate and bonnet design.

 Side

-First thing you notice is the extra set of doors on the Jimny, while the Gurkha is offered in a three-door avatar.
+The first difference you would notice while comparing the duo is the extra set of doors on the Jimny, while the Gurkha is offered in a three-door avatar.
 Both off-roaders have flat side profiles and squared wheel arches, but while the Maruti off-roader looks slick, the Force looks chunkier.
-The Gurkha has alpine-style rear windows while the ones in Jimny have a two-part look while being functional.
+The Gurkha has alpine-style rear windows while the ones in the Jimny have a two-part look while being functional.

 The Jimny has the option of 15-inch alloy wheels while the Gurkha only comes with 16-inch steel wheels, but alloy wheels are part of the official accessories.